runwayml/learn/docs/getting-started/views.md

 | OSC        | all types       | Query and receive results using OSC over UDP      |

 3) **Output**: Once a model is running, you will be able to see it's output in this panel.
 Some models will allow you to select the type of output you want.
-Current output types are:
+Supported outputs include:

 | Output     | Description
 |------------|---------------------------------------------------------------------|